Living Well FAQs

 • Program staff are also willing to work through a mutually convenient process with clinic staff.
 Please see the contact information above to set-up a time to discuss.

-• Bassett Healthcare Network patients can be referred to the Living Well program through the electronic medical record.
+• Bassett Health patients can be referred to the Living Well program through the electronic medical record.

 Adults are allowed to participate as caregivers in the Living Well workshops.
 If your older teen is interested in participating, please contact their pediatrician for referral.
 Contact Living Well program to sign up for a workshop.